Who must file

 - Line 35: Calculates tax due on W-2 wages earned in a non-RITA municipality, from which no municipal income tax was withheld by the employer, but which the taxpayer filed and paid the tax due to the municipality.

-- Schedule P (feeds Worksheet L, Row P and Schedule J, Line 26, Column 7): Summary of pass-through income/loss earned in RITA taxing municipalities other than the resident municipality.
+- Schedule P (feeds Worksheet L, Row P and Schedule J, Line 26, Column 7): Summary of pass-through income/loss earned in a nonresident RITA taxing municipality.

 - Credit Rate Worksheet: Calculates the credit available, if any, for workplace tax withheld on wages earned outside of the resident municipality.